Water is the essence of all life as we know it, but physically and chemically, water still holds plenty of mysteries.

 Water molecules exist in two forms — different, but with almost identical physical parameters.
 Researchers refer to these two forms as ortho-water and para-water.
 Now, a new study has mapped their different properties.

 Since middle school, we’ve learned the basics of water: it’s made from two hydrogen atoms and one oxygen atom, it’s a liquid, almost ubiquitous on Earth, and it is essential for life as we know it.
 Water also has a few peculiarities.
-For instance, water is most dense at 4 °C and is least compressible at 46 °C. But water has another quirk, researchers found: it comes in two shapes (isomers).
+For instance, water is most dense at 4 °C and is least compressible at 46 °C — two temperatures that don’t seem to have any particular meaning.
+But water has another quirk, researchers found: it comes in two shapes (isomers).

-The difference between the two isomers lies in the relative orientation of the nuclear spins of the two hydrogen atoms.
+Pure water consists of two hydrogen atoms and one oxygen atom.
+The difference between the two water isomers lies in the relative orientation of the nuclear spins of the two hydrogen atoms.
 The nuclear spin, in this case, is the intrinsic form of angular momentum carried by the nucleus.
 Depending on how the spins are aligned (in the same or opposite directions), we end up with ortho- or para-water.

-For our day to day lives, this doesn’t make any difference at all.
-It’s not like you can actually feel the difference between ortho- and para-water.
+So for our day-to-day lives, this doesn’t make any difference at all — we can’t really taste ortho- or para- water.
 In fact, the researchers had to get the molecules at extremely low temperatures close to the absolute zero point (about –273°C) to even observe these different properties.
 Willitsch explains:

 “The better one can control the states of the molecules involved in a chemical reaction, the better the underlying mechanisms and dynamics of a reaction can be investigated and understood.”